Pity-The-Fool/Adv_Alg_2/README.md

 Instructions:

-..1.
   Homework #1: run python3 on homework_1.py; use "-m" argument followed by a secret message like below:

-                 __ python3 homework_1.py -m "This is a secret message."__
+                 python3 homework_1.py -m "This is a secret message."

-..2.
   Homework #2: